Measure ID

 Description

-Percentage of patients aged 3 through 17 years of age, who undergo general anesthesia in which an inhalational anesthetic is used for maintenance AND who have one or more risk factors for post-operative vomiting (POV), who receive combination therapy consisting of at least two prophylactic pharmacologic anti-emetic agents of different classes preoperatively and/or intraoperatively.
+Percentage of pediatric patients 3 through 17 years old, who undergo general anesthesia (in which an inhalational anesthetic is used for maintenance AND who have one or more risk factors for post-operative vomiting) and receive combination therapy consisting of at least two prophylactic pharmacologic anti-emetic agents of different classes preoperatively and/or intraoperatively.

 Measure Type